dataprofessor/streamlit-for-datascience/lesson-2.md

 `Scikit-learn` | Machine learning | Model / iNterpret

 These toolkits provide ready-to-use functions that can be readily harnessed to retrieve, prepare, visualize and analyze data.
 Without such toolkits we would have to implement our own custom functions to do the same tasks.

-## 3. Hardware for Data Science

-In addition to the above mentioned toolkits, let's take a look at the hardware that these toolkits would run on.

-Fundamentally, any hardware that you have access to will be sufficient for the purpose of writing code, perform analysis and testing the creation of Streamlit apps.
-This can be a laptop, desktop or a computer on the cloud running on a Windows, Mac OSX or Linux operating system.

-On top of these hardware, just make sure to have a working [Python](https://www.python.org/) environment and we're good to go.

 ## 4. NumPy